aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-comments/_index.md

 ```

 ## **Access Slide Comments**
-This Javascript code shows you how to access an existing comment on a slide in a PowerPoint presentation:
+This JavaScript code shows you how to access an existing comment on a slide in a PowerPoint presentation:

 ```javascript
 var pres = new aspose.slides.Presentation("Comments1.pptx");